kaliaparijat/cloudkitchens/README.md

 The app assumes a local web server is setup your machine.
 If not, please add the following line to your /etc/hosts file `127.0.0.1 localhost`

-The app requires npm, f you do not have npm, please install npm : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+The app requires npm, if you do not have npm, please install npm : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 The app assumes port 3000 (for the client) and port 8080 (for the node server) area available for it.